Adem Mikullovci: Political career

 In 1990 he was among the deputies of the Kosovo Assembly who promulgated the Constitutional Declaration of 2 July.

 Mikullovci re-entered into politics when he joined Vetëvendosje in May 2017, a party he had been a long time supporter of.
 In the 2017 Kosovan parliamentary election, he won a seat in parliament.
-As the oldest person in parliament, he acted as the chairman of the assembly between June to September 2017 until full-time candidate Kadri Veseli was re-elected by parliament.
+As the oldest person in parliament, he acted as the chairman of the assembly between June and September 2017 until full-time candidate Kadri Veseli was re-elected by parliament.

 Death

-Mikullovci died at 12:20 am on September 15th, 2020.
+Mikullovci died at 12:20 am on September 15, 2020.